cablelabs/transparent-security/analytics/Readme.md

     1. To access Kibana UI go localhost:5601 => Stack Management => Index Patters => Create index pattern.
     2. Add a name for Index pattern and select the corresponding matching index source.
-    3. Click on next step and choose timestamp as primarry time field for the index pattern.
+    3. Click on next step and choose timestamp as primary time field for the index pattern.
     4. Click create index pattern and navigate to Discover tab to see the incoming packets matching the index pattern.